Back to glossary

 Cost Management Dispersed, often duplicated Consolidated and budgeted

-Business Risks of Shadow IT
+Business risks of shadow IT

 Shadow IT can get out of hand quickly and quietly.
 One instance may appear harmless, but as it multiplies the significant challenges snowball.